numfocus/gsod/organization/message-to-accepted-writers.md

 mentor please **contact us first** before you write to Google.

 In this email you will find general information on being a NumFOCUS GSoD technical writer.
-You will also receive a email from your mentor with information about working on your project soon.
+You will also receive an email from your mentor with information about working on your project soon.

 1. Good communication between writer and mentor is important for